 The Ergonomics of Wheelchairs

+Ergonomics is about the relationship of the body to work.
+It has long been a priority in industrial and office settings where on the job injury from physical overuse is a danger.
 What does it have to do with wheelchair users?
 Well, ergonomics is really about using our bodies safely and efficiently, in a way which doesn't strain our tissues.
-A way which is comfortable.
-When we're working, cooking, driving, creating.
-Wheeling.
+A way which is comfortable when we're working, cooking, driving, or wheeling.

-And it's about using the proper tools in optimal fashion.
-Your physical relationship to the tools you use – namely your wheelchair or mobility scooter – determines a lot about how you are going to use your body.
+And it's about using the proper tools in the best way.
+Your physical relationship to the tools you use – namely your wheelchair, determines a lot about how you are going to use your body.

-Think of yourself as having a lifetime quota of muscle capacity that you want to use carefully - to spend like it was precious currency.
-In the context of disability, when you drive a wheelchair – perhaps with limited upper body balance – the potential to overuse your muscles is considerable.
+Think of yourself as having a lifetime limit of muscle capacity that you want to use carefully - to spend like it was precious currency.
+When you drive a wheelchair all day every day the potential to overuse your muscles is considerable.

 Ergonomics deals with four key criteria.
 Force.
 Repetition.
 Duration.
 Posture.
 Let's consider how they apply to wheeling.

-Force.
-Excessive impact jolts our joints and causes our muscles to tense in response.
+Hard impact jolts our joints and causes our muscles to tense in response.
 Some wheelers snap their arms at the end of a push, which puts force on the shoulder joints.
 If you are able to do a wheelie over a curb, do you land with impact, or do you let yourself over the edge gently?
-Going over a significant bump at too great a speed in a power wheelchair or scooter can result in unnecessary impact.

-Duration refers to continuous muscular effort.
+Refers to continuous muscular effort.
 It doesn't have to be heavy lifting.
 Small exertions continuously held are as stressful to your tissues as brief, heavy effort.
-Leaning on armrests – often because of a poor relationship to your seat and back – putting continuous load on your shoulders is an example of doing "static" exertions.
-Poor posture is a duration overexertion.
-If you slump or lean forward, your trunk and neck and shoulder muscles have to do a lot of continuous work.
-But the real key here is movement.
+The real key here is movement.
 You will not be continually exerting muscles if you are active and changing your posture throughout the day.

 Basically, ergonomics is about comfort.
 Choose, adjust, and use your wheelchair with that in mind, and you'll reap the benefits of optimal health and activity.